NamiqQadirov/myrecorder/README.md

 =============

 <p>This is simple android sound recorder</p>
-<h3>This project have used <a href="https://www.w3schools.com/html/"> a project </a> from github and changed most of specification of this simple project.
+This project have used <a href="https://www.w3schools.com/html/"> a project </a> from github and changed most of specification of this simple project.

 Screenshots: